and-sanford/third-party-twitter-account-archiver/README.md

 # Twitter Archiver for Third-party Accounts
 This script utilizes [snscrape](https://github.com/JustAnotherArchivist/snscrape) to archive all tweets from an individual Twitter user's accounts to a local [SQLite](https://www.sqlite.org/index.html) DB. [snscrape](https://github.com/JustAnotherArchivist/snscrape) easily bypasses Twitter's 3200 tweet limit, with no dev account or API keys required.
+I've tried several tools, and snsrape's the first one to work - a big thanks to its maintainers!

 **Limitations**
 * Tweets or user accounts that have been deleted will not be saved